crunchy-labs/crunchyroll-go/README.md

 # crunchyroll-go

-A [Go](https://golang.org) library & cli for the undocumented [crunchyroll](https://www.crunchyroll.com) api.
-To use it, you need a crunchyroll premium account to for full (api) access.
+A [Go](https://golang.org) library for the undocumented [Crunchyroll](https://www.crunchyroll.com) API.
+To use it, you need a Crunchyroll premium account for full (API) access.

 **If you're searching for the command line client, head over to _[crunchy-cli](https://github.com/crunchy-labs/crunchy-cli)_.
-This repo only contains the golang crunchyroll library!**
+This repo only contains the Golang Crunchyroll library!**

 <p align="center">
   <a href="https://github.com/crunchy-labs/crunchyroll-go">